AaltoSciComp/blog/content/2024/what-is-a-rse.rst

 levels, I've seen research engineering under-valued and under-taught (not necessarily because it's not wanted, but because it's not novel science and there's no time).
-Senior researchers (group leaders) often see the value, but don't have the ability to train and supervise research engineers well.
+Senior researchers (group leaders) often see the value, but don't have the time (or sometimes ability) to train and supervise research engineers well.